apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 Install the [Android Stand-alone SDK Tools](http://developer.android.com/sdk/installing/index.html?pkg=tools) or [Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio).
-Proceed with Android Studio if you plan on developing new Cordova for Android plugins or using native tools to run and debug Android platform.
-Otherwise, the Android Stand-alone SDK Tools are enough to build and deploy Android application.
+Proceed with Android Studio if you plan on developing new Cordova for Android plugins or using native tools to run and debug the Android platform.
+Otherwise, the Android Stand-alone SDK Tools are enough to build and deploy Android applications.

 Detailed installation instructions are available as part of installation links above.